cr7pt0gr4ph7/blog/_posts/2024-03-08-discoveries-of-the-week.md

 ---
 layout: article
-title: Discoveries of the Week &ndash; 2024/05
+title: Discoveries of the Week &ndash; 2024/05: Manual IMAP access & @supports in CSS
 tags: ["Discoveries of the Week", "CSS", "IMAP"]
 article_header:
   type: overlay